9 Types of Owls in Massachusetts

 Great Horned Owl(Bubo, Virginia, us) is first on our list of types of owls in Massachusetts.

-The great horned owl has been widely recognized thanks to its depiction in films like the Harry Potter series and its distinctive hoot.
+The great horned owl is widely recognized for its distinctive hoot and its depiction in films like the Harry Potter series.

 These enormous types of owls in Massachusetts have a maximum weight of five and a half pounds.